youta-t/its/structer/README.md

 Advanced Usage
 ---------------

-its-structer can create specs & matchers from package name.
+its/structer can create specs & matchers from package name.

 Try that: